GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 Chapter 3.1, Element 4 of the National Statement on the [Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018) describes the ethical standards relating to the collection, use and management of data in human research.

+Griffith publishes a [Guide for Managing Your Research Data](https://www.griffith.edu.au/__data/assets/pdf_file/0025/1233907/20210107-Guide-to-managing-research-data.pdf) that outlines the considerations involved in preparing a Data Management Plan.
+Having this information ready will help you to explain to your participants

 {% capture deidentify %}
-Where possible, you should remove personally identifying data from your data set before analysing and publishing it.
+It is usually (but not always) necessary to remove personally identifying data from your data set before analysing and publishing it.
 This applies even where the information is not sensitive, unless the participants have given their informed consent to being identified in your study.

 {% capture reidentification %}
 **Beware of re-identification**